commercetools/nodejs/docs/sdk/api/sdkMiddlewareCorrelationId.md

 ## ⚠️ In maintenance mode ⚠️

-This package has been replaced by the [TypeScript SDK](https://docs.commercetools.com/sdk/typescript-sdk) is in maintenance mode as such this tool will no longer receive bug fixes, security patches, or new features.
+This package has been replaced by the <a href="https://docs.commercetools.com/sdk/typescript-sdk">TypeScript SDK</a> is in maintenance mode as such this tool will no longer receive bug fixes, security patches, or new features.

-We recommend to use the [TypeScript SDK](https://docs.commercetools.com/sdk/typescript-sdk) for any new implementation and plan migrating to it.
+We recommend to use the <a href="https://docs.commercetools.com/sdk/typescript-sdk">TypeScript SDK</a> for any new implementation and plan migrating to it.

 ## Install